-This tutorial answers all your questions about making the how to make the perfect sugar cookies.
-We talk about how to measure the flour, to how thick to make the dough and tips for baking sugar cookies.
+Wondering how to make the absolute best sugar cookies?
+Here are 15 easy tips and tricks that pretty much guarantee your homemade sugar cookies will be perfect.
+We talk about how to measure the flour, to how thick to make the dough and more!

 I love making sugar cookies, but I have to admit, about half way through decorating them, I’m kinda over it.
 It’s a lot of work and it’s quite messy.
 But I still love it.
 Even though I have gone into great detail about how to make sugar cookies, I am quickly summarizing my 15 Tips and Tricks for Perfect Sugar Cookies.

 When I was a kid, I looked forward to decorating sugar cookies every year!
 I helped my mom cut out all the shapes and roll the dough.
 My brother and I would wait patiently for her to make all the frosting colors and then we would sit down and decorate them together.